Polarneil/ai_ml_monitoring/README.md

 * Any csv file can be added to the 'data' directory
     * The path must be refactored in the 'AI_ML Ensemble Learning' notebook to point to the new dataset

+### Code

+* Majority of logic is handled in the classes folder
+    * The notebook is used to call the methods in these classes